Optable/optable-ios-sdk/README.md

 do {
     try OPTABLE!.targeting() { result in
+        var tdata: NSDictionary = [:]

         switch result {
         case .success(let keyvalues):
+            // Save targeting data in `tdata`:
+            tdata = keyvalues

+        case .failure(let error):
+            // handle targeting API failure in `error` }

         // We assume bannerView is a DFPBannerView() instance that has already been
         // initialized and added to our view: bannerView.adUnitID = "/12345/some-ad-unit-id/in-your-gam360-account"

         // Build GAM ad request with key values and load banner: let req = DFPRequest()
-            req.customTargeting = keyvalues as!
+        req.customTargeting = tdata as!
 [String: Any]
         bannerView.load(req)

-        case .failure(let error):
-            // handle targeting API failure in `error` }
     }
 } catch {
     // handle thrown exception in `error`